AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 **Note** to confirm card, a debit of NGN50 will be done on the account which will be credited as airtime.

-### AutoTopiT Wallet
+### MTN Auto Tup-up Wallet
-Users can make purchase by funding their AutoTopiT Wallet, it's easy, fast and reliable.
+Users can make purchase by funding their MTN Auto Tup-up Wallet, it's easy, fast and reliable.
+Users can fund wallet from their card or bank account.
 To fund wallet, the user follows the steps below:
-- On the payment module, click on Use AutoTopiT Wallet
+- On the payment module, click on Use MTN Auto Tup-up Wallet
 - Enter Amount
-- Click on Proceed to be directed to our secure payment gateway, where their card is debited with the amount entered
+- Click on Proceed to be directed to our secure payment gateway, where their card/bank is debited with the amount entered

 ![Fund Wallet](../assets/user-images/fund-wallet.png)